buildpacks/spec/platform.md

 Where `stack` MUST contain the same data as the top-level `runImage` key.

-To upgrade, the platform SHOULD read the same information from the top-level `runImage` key.
+To upgrade, the platform SHOULD read the top-level `runImage` key instead.